Globally Intelligent Adaptive Finite-/Fixed- Time Tracking Control for Strict-Feedback Nonlinear Systems via Composite Learning Approaches: Introduction

-Motivated by the preceding statements, this article establishes globally composite adaptive intelligent FnT/FxT backstepping control schemes for the tracking control of uncertain strict-feedback nonlinear systems subject to external disturbances.
+Motivated by the preceding statements, this article establishes globally composite adaptive intelligent FnT/FxT backstepping control schemes for the tracking control of uncertain strict-feedback nonlinear systems subject to input nonlinearities and external disturbances.
 First, intelligent approximators with novel composite learning laws are designed to identify uncertain nonlinear functions.
 Then, a new smooth switching mechanism is constructed to drive system states back when the transients are out of the approximators' valid domain.
 Next, an improved FnT/FxT backstepping protocol is developed to enable the output to track the reference variable.
 Stability analysis implicates that all signals in the closed-loop system are globally FnT/FxT bounded.
 The core contributions of this article are listed as follows: \begin{enumerate}[1)] \item New composite learning approaches based on prediction errors are developed for weight updating of intelligent approximators with fewer online learning parameters, which can simultaneously enhance tracking performance and alleviate computational burden. \item A novel smooth switching function coupled with robust controllers is developed to bring system states back when the transients are out of the approximators' working domain.
-In addition, the condition that the boundaries of the uncertain nonlinear terms require to be known in advance is relaxed. \end{enumerate}
+In addition, the condition that the boundaries of the uncertain nonlinear terms require to be known in advance is relaxed. \item The multiple input nonlinearities are taken into account in the design of controllers.
+When the input contains known magnitude and rate saturations, a novel adaptive F-FxT auxiliary variable system is designed to effectively diminish saturation time, and further weaken the impact of the auxiliary signal on the tracking error.
+When the input is simultaneously subject to unknown magnitude saturation, rate saturation and dead-zone, a smooth function is introduced to approximate the non-smooth actuator nonlinearities, where the unknown parameters are modeled by means of the presented global intelligent approximators. \end{enumerate}

 In this article, we select radial basis function neural network (RBFNN) as the intelligent approximator, while the control strategies obtained by replacing RBFNN with FLS are still valid.

 Notation: $\left\| \cdot \right\|$ represents the Euclidean norm.